This post is sponsored by Who Gives a Crap, makers of smarter paper products.

 Best of all, 50% of their profits are donated to their charity partners, who work on vital sanitation projects in developing countries.
 (You can read more about their mission here, if you'd like).

-If you'd like to try them out, you can get $10 off your first subscription by clicking here.
+If you'd like to try them out, you can get $10 off your order of $25 or over by clicking here.

 This post is sponsored by Who Gives a Crap.
 As always, all thoughts are my own.
 Thank you for supporting the companies working toward a more zero waste world.